partyk/jsBrowserCache/README.md

 # jsBrowserCache

-JavaScript library for save, load data to localStorage or sessionStorage and expire item.
+JavaScript library for save, load data to localStorage or sessionStorage and expire time.

 ---